blytkerchan/blytkerchan.github.io/_posts/2011-03-06-the-evolution-of-the-software-engineering-practice-faced-with-the-knowledge-that-bugs-must-exist.markdown

 ---
 author: rlc
+categories:
+- Software Verification
+- Towards Reliable Software
+- Quality in Agile
+- The Introduction of Agile
+- Conclusion
 comments: true
 date: 2011-03-06 20:42:33+00:00
 layout: post
-title: The Evolution of the Software Engineering Practice Faced With The Knowledge That "Bugs Must Exist"
-wordpress_id: 1281
 tags:
 - engineering
 - history
 - software
 - software engineering
+title: The Evolution of the Software Engineering Practice Faced With The Knowledge That "Bugs Must Exist"
+wordpress_id: 1281
 ---

 Though laudable, the quest for bug-free software is doomed to failure.
 This should be news to no-one as the argument for this is as old as I am.